Wednesday, April 27, 2011

 Salt and pepper to taste

 1. Butter a large baking dish.
-Place bread cubes in a large bowl.
+Place bread cubes in one layer in the dish.

 2. In a large sauté pan over medium heat, warm olive oil.